+++++++++++++++++++++++++++++++++++++++++++++++++++

 Louis:

 I'm in complete agreement with your points.
-Chairs bolted to the floor are
+Chairs bolted to

 often a real nuisance, but they are not the real problem.
-The real problem
+The

 (from my perspective) is that these physical limitations, which are

-institutionally built-in, are illustrations of, metaphors for, and often
+institutionally built-in, are illustrations of, metaphors for, and

 concrete evidence of, very limited considerations of a wide range of